Consistent clustering and lensing of SDSS-III BOSS galaxies with an extended abundance matching formalism

 where $i$ goes through all radial bins used in the analysis (> 0.6 $\hMpc$) and $\sigma_i$ is the uncertainty in the ratio $\Delta\Sigma_{\rm BOSS}/\Delta\Sigma_{\rm SHAMe}$ at a scale $r_i$.
 We estimate the error on $A$ by computing the weighted standard deviation of the lensing ratio.
 As we can see, all BOSS samples have a value of $A$ consistent with unity independently of the cosmology used to generate SHAMe predictions.
 We also find consistent results when computing $A$ using an unweighted mean instead of Eq.~\ref{eq:lil_a}.
 We can thus conclude that SHAMe does not encounter a lensing-is-low problem for LOWZ galaxies, confirming our expectations from the analysis of simulated LOWZ-like galaxies from the TNG300 simulation (see \S\ref{sec:cluster_TNG}).
 In addition, these results confirm that the lensing-is-low problem is primarily, if not entirely, a limitation of the way empirical galaxy-halo models model GC and GGL \citep{Chaves:2023}.

 In Fig.~\ref{Fig:Like_Planck}, we show the constraints on SHAMe parameters when evaluating the model in simulations assuming a ``\Planck'' (red) and a ``\LowS'' (green) cosmology.
 The inner and outer contour lines indicate the 1- and 2-$\sigma$ confidence regions of the distribution, while the dots denote the best-fitting value of the parameters.
-As we can see, the parameters controlling the properties of satellite galaxies ($\tmerger$ and $\betaL$) present similar values for both cosmologies, indicating that these constraints are primarily set by the physics of galaxy formation rather than cosmology.
+As we can see, the parameters controlling the properties of satellite galaxies ($\tmerger$ and $\betaL$) present similar values for both cosmologies, indicating that the effect of these parameters on GC plus GGL is not degenerate with cosmology.